-The Authority has adopted the ABS CPI for Brisbane for use in indexing the asset values in the RAB.
+The Authority adopted the ABS CPI for Brisbane for use in indexing the asset values in the RAB.
 For 2008/09, this was 2.02%.
 For 2009/10, the Authority has accepted Unitywater's 2.50% estimate as this is the Queensland State Budget inflation forecast for 2009/10.
-In relation to forecast CPI from 1 July 2010, the Authority has adopted an estimate of 2.48% which is the difference between the RBA return on the market rate for five year bonds and five year capital indexed bonds, as proposed in the Authority's framework report.
+In relation to forecast CPI from 1 July 2010, the Authority adopted an estimate of 2.48% which is the difference between the RBA return on the market rate for five year bonds and five year capital indexed bonds, as proposed in the Authority's framework report.

-The Authority has rolled forward the initial, interim RAB using the resulting values for capital expenditure, indexation and disposals (see Tables 38 and 39).
+The Authority rolled forward the initial, interim RAB for capital expenditure, indexation and disposals.